Botsa-Radesh/CodeForces_Question_Recommendor/README.md

-# Codeforces Problem Recommender — Frontend
+# Codeforces Question Recommender — Frontend

 A clean, frontend-only (HTML/CSS/JS) UI that calls a Hugging Face Space (Gradio) to generate personalized Codeforces problem recommendations.
 No server or build step required — just open locally or host as a static site.